cornerStone-Dev/prototype_generator/README.md

 # proto_gen_parsing

-This will generate an .h file with prototypes for you.
+This will generate an .h file with prototypes for you based on all ".c" files in current directory.
+It places prototypes.h into protogen/ local directory.

-Requires gcc, make, and re2c.
+Requires local directory protogen/, gcc, make, and re2c.
 If on Ubunutu intall build-essential and re2c.

-Uses lemon and sqlite3, but the Makefile will take care of that for you.
+Uses lemon, but the Makefile will take care of that for you.

 Clone from git, then `$ make`

 Browse the Makefile for more information.

->No code actually using sqlite 3 yet.